 Historically the United States is doing much better than it used to regarding motor vehicle accidents and deaths (though not the best it’s ever done—there were no practically no deaths from motor vehicles in the United States before motor vehicles were invented).

-Part of the improvement comes from raising the drinking age to 21, resulting in fewer drunk drivers.
+Part of the improvement comes from raising the drinking age to 21, resulting in fewer impaired drivers as well as a reduction in the number of crashes involving a drunk driver.
 Part comes from technological advancements like new stabilization systems and airbags in cars.
 But the United States still sees a startling number of deaths in motor vehicle accidents.

 Breaking Down the Results of the Report

 Especially when the United States is compared with other nations around the world, which is precisely what the ITF did.
 Overall the Forum noted that while miles traveled during 2011 stayed the same as 2012, traffic fatalities decreased by 1.7%, which means that the world is continuing to optimize its vehicular safety measures.
 However pedestrian and cyclist safety has not improved during that timeframe.
-Vehicular deaths internationally (just like in the United States) tend to involve older drivers.
+Fatal car accidents internationally (just like in the United States) tend to involve older drivers.

 So how poorly did the United States fare?
 The US was put in the least successful group at reducing road fatalities along with Australia (though the Aussies decreased their death count by roughly 30% and we only decreased ours by 20%).
 What countries were the report’s superstars?
 Portugal, Denmark, and Spain (which reduced its road fatalities per 100,000 people by 67%).